LS-category and topological complexity of Milnor manifolds and corresponding generalized projective product spaces: LS-category, topological complexity and Milnor manifolds

 \section{LS-category, topological complexity and Milnor manifolds}

 This section is divided into two parts.
 We begin the first part with some definitions.
 Then we state some results related to LS-category and topological complexity.
-Then in the second part, we state some cohomological results related to the Minor manifolds which we use to compute lower bounds later part of the paper.
+In the second part, we present some results related to the Milnor manifolds that we use to compute lower bounds on topological complexity.